By Ervin Williams | At-Large Contributor

 Ervin Williams attends every dinner party, but does not get an invite the second time around.

 The river Seine (“Seine”) shimmers on a bright July day.
 As Paris’ largest, and most important waterway, it has been immortalized by some of France’s greatest poets.
 Pierre Peterpointe, in his haunting 19th-century incantation En Paris (“In Paris”) notes the Seine “performs her exquisite dance for all of Paris to behold; her water illuminated by heaven’s rays.”
 For those not fortunate enough to have visited Paris in their lifetime, it may seem like a sophomoric, even jejune, to so directly infer a presence of the divine in a municipal waterway.
-Yet, its allusion to a heavenly beauty struck me as I watched it flow through the canal from the window in my office.
+Yet, its allusion to angelic beauty struck me as I watched it flow through the canal from the window in my office.

 I had just taken a bite out of a croissant—a flaky, buttery pastry enjoyed by some of France’s most distinguished luminaries.
 It is said that Yves Gallant, a sophomoric aristocrat and inventor of the two-tip horizontal dumbwaiter, created the cart-like device to expedite the process of bringing a fresh croissant to his mouth.
 Three years after the invention, he would attempt the first manned flight with an ersatz winged suit made from beet wax and dove feathers.
-Coincidentally, he plunged to his death on his maiden leap into the river Seine, the very same river I was looking at in the first place if you remember.
+Coincidentally, he plunged to his death on his maiden leap into the river Seine, the very same river I was looking at in the first place, if you remember.

 My poem, “Mother’s Charm” had won the MacDouglas prize for excellence in poem authorship.

-I was in Paris on a sabbatical from my main job as a typesetter for First Wind, an annual invite-only literary publication out of Portland.
-At that time, I had already amassed many accolades for my work; my poem, “Mother’s Charm” had won the MacDouglas prize for excellence in poem authorship.
+I was in Paris on a sabbatical from my main job as a typesetter for First Wind, an annual invite-only literary publication out of Eugene, Oregon.
+At that time, I had already amassed many accolades for my work.
+My poem “Mother’s Charm” had won the MacDouglas prize for general excellence in authorship.
 With that prize money, I endeavored to travel to Paris in order to pen the next great tragic play for the ages.
 Tragic plays are the crown jewel of any serious literary master; there is not a single author I respect who has not at least dabbled in the art of Tragedum, as Aristotle so astutely put it in his language.
 What drew me most to tragedies was the fact they could transport you to a whole new world, create an entirely new environment, all while making the reader unbelievably sad.
 Some of the best tragic plays—Prescati’s Tiny Hammers, Coppeli’s The Meat Market Man, and the breathtakingly contemporary take on auto safety in Klippen’s The Cars That Were Once Crashed—have become staples in the seediest of arthouse theatres and the most renowned opera houses alike.

 But the play that most inspired me was Frederik Hans’ La Jardín (The Garden).
 Written in 1848, Hans was a struggling playwright and barista in Paris’ burgeoning downtown.
 Too poor to afford paper, he slaved away in the night hours writing his masterwork on napkins he stole from the coffeehouse he worked at.
-By candlelight (what else?), his story about Beau, a lonely gardener boy who wishes to become a wealthy aristocrat to woo Avril, the beautiful girl who lived in the estate where he toiled.
+By candlelight (what else?), he waxed poetic about about Beau, a lonely gardener boy who wishes to become a wealthy aristocrat to woo Avril, the beautiful girl who lived in the estate where he toiled.
 One day, he discovers a treasure chest in the garden, filled with precious gemstones.
-As he tries to make off with the loot, he is caught by Ferdinand, Avril’s doting sophomoric father.
+As he tries to make off with the loot, he is caught by Ferdinand, Avril’s doting and sophomoric father.
 However, before Beau can be punished, a tornado rips through the home, nearly killing the entire family.
 Then, acid rain falls in a freak act of god, and before the play closes you can hear a train whistle frantically approaching.
 A post-curtain cymbal CRASH confirms the audiences’ worst fears: everyone is dead.

 This is a perfect play for a number of reasons.
-Firstly, it incredibly predicted the phenomenon of acid rain, which plagues many communities situated near toxic dumps.
+Firstly, it incredibly predicted the phenomenon of acid rain, which today plagues many communities situated near toxic dumps.
 That’s pretty sad.
-But secondly, everyone dies, which is the saddest possible conclusion.
+But secondly, everyone in the work dies, which is the saddest possible conclusion.
 Many questions are left unanswered: who would keep the treasure?
-Would Avril fall for Beau because of—or despite—his newfound wealth?
+Would Avril fall for Beau because of—or despite!—his newfound wealth?
 None of it matters, as they’re all dead.
 Unfortunately, the sophomoric audiences did not seem to appreciate the more complex theatre.
 It opened and closed in Paris on the same day, with newspapers torching its “horrible plot” and “unsatisfying ending.”
-Critics will always find the smallest complaints and color their impressions of the play.
+Critics will always find the smallest complaints to color their impressions of the play.
 I see the performance as a beautiful exercise of patience and tolerance on the part of the playgoer.
 The spoon-fed bubbly ending is replaced with an erratic and gravely mistaken series of choices made by Hans in his quest for stardom.
 After the proverbial train wreck of a play, Hans slinked back into his grotto apartment, famously never coming out for the next forty years, except to vote.